 Treatment for people with chronic myelomonocytic leukemia (CMML) depends on a number of factors, such as:

-- A person's age and overall health (including if a person is eligible for a stem cell transplant)
+- A person's age and overall health (including if they are eligible for a stem cell transplant)

-- If the CMML is causing symptoms, and how fast it seems to be progressing
+- Whether the CMML is causing symptoms and how fast it seems to be progressing

-- If the CMML is in a higher- or lower-risk group
+- Whether the CMML is in a higher or lower risk group

 - A person's preferences and goals for treatment

-In general, a stem cell transplant (SCT) is the only realistic way to try to cure CMML, while other treatments are aimed at treating symptoms CMML causes and possibly slowing its progression.
+In general, a stem cell transplant (SCT) is the only realistic way to try to cure CMML.
+Other treatments aim to treat symptoms caused by the CMML and possibly slow its progression.

-- A major benefit receiving azacitidine or decitabine is less need for blood transfusions and an improved quality of life.
-If the CMML responds, people are often less fatigued and are able to function more normally.
+- A major benefit of azacitidine or decitabine is a reduced need for blood transfusions and an improved quality of life.
+If the CMML responds, people are often less fatigued and can function more normally.

 Because CMML can often be hard to treat, taking part in a clinical trial testing a newer treatment might be a good option for some people.